nrkn/text-layout/README.md

-Could not find a small, simple text layout library that could handle mixed runs of text, eg some words or even letters within words could have different font families, sizes etc, any solutions that came close were either too heavy or too tied to a specific drawing library
+Could not find a small, simple text layout library that could handle mixed runs of text, eg some words or even letters within words could have different font families, sizes etc, any solutions that came close were either too heavy or too tied to a specific framework/library

 Explain that this was designed for my own use cases, so doesn't cover all aspects of text layout, explain what it does and does not do, with a note that